tommybee/Tesseract-mingw32/README.md

 I also built all exeutable files provided by the original tesseract library. you can check the bin directory.

-executable file list as following, ambiguous_words.exe <br>
+executable file list as following,<p>
+ambiguous_words.exe <br>
 classifier_tester.exe<br>
 cntraining.exe<br>